 - Constantly making excuses for eating habits

-- Are your friend’s teeth noticeably stained?
+- Do their teeth appear noticeably stained?

 - Are they using mints after trips to the bathroom or perfume to mask the smell of vomit?